4 Keys to Success with First Article Inspections for Medical Devices

 Talking through expectations—from how many decimal points data should have to the order of paperwork—can help ensure better success the first time.

-#4: There may be opportunities to improve FAI by adjusting device designs for manufacturability.
+#4: There may be opportunities to improve FAI by adjusting medical device designs for manufacturability.

 Manufacturers often fine tune the manufacturing process of a part before FAI data are presented to the OEM.
 During this time, the manufacturer may discover new ways to improve manufacturability of the part and share these for consideration.

-Tolerances and tolerance stackups are two big opportunities for manufacturability that may impact design.
+Tolerances and tolerance stackups are two big manufacturability opportunities that may impact design.
 For example, it may be possible to loosen a tolerance so it’s easier to manufacture and pass FAI—without changing the device’s function or design intent.